 - Teachers and Childcare Providers: Additionally, teachers and various other childcare providers are often required to have a current CPR certification on record.
 This is because children are prone to accidents and other injuries.
 Furthermore, especially very young children are prone to choking, and thus CPR knowledge can truly be lifesaving.
 Not only should primary school teachers have their CPR certification, but truly anyone who works with children should as well, and they are often mandated to keep their credentials up-to-date.
 This includes people such as daycare/preschool teachers, tutors, and nannies/babysitters.

 - Coaches/Trainers: Moreover, coaches and other people who work in fitness, such as personal trainers are often required to have an up-to-date CPR certification.
 Because these professionals work to push people to their limits, it is possible that emergencies can occur.
 Thus, it’s important that they are prepared to deal with an event of cardiac arrest or related health issues.

 - Lifeguards: Finally, lifeguards are often required to have CPR certifications.
 Because they are the first ones on the scene when an incident occurs, it is essential that they are able to provide high-quality CPR procedures.
 Providing chest compressions and rescue breaths can truly make the difference between life and death when it comes to someone who is at risk of drowning.

 Conclusion – Who Needs CPR Certification?

 From teachers to healthcare professionals, many careers require CPR certification.
 Being able to provide high-quality chest compressions and rescue breaths is essential when it comes to anyone who will be first on the scene or an emergency or is working with an at-risk population, such as children.
-American Health Care Academy offers online CPR certification courses for all types of emergency situations and career paths.
+American Health Care Academy offers online free CPR classes for all types of emergency situations and career paths.
 Pay only at the time of downloading your CPR certificate.
 How long does CPR certification last?
 It lasts for 2 years.
 You can renew it afterwards.